aerkiaga/nodeverse/README.md

 Sky and other similar titles, but built around voxel mechanics.
 It features an immensely large universe with a never-ending variety of planets to explore.

-**NOTE**: choose *singlenode* as mapgen type.

 ## Status
-100 random planets are created floating in space.
+1000 random planets are created floating in space.
 Blocks include stone, gravel, dust, sediment, liquid (water, hydrocarbon, lava), grass soil, grass, dry grass, tall grass and snow.
 Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, and with or without living organisms